8th Venice International Film Festival

 The 8th Venice International Film Festival was held from 23 August to 15 September 1947.
-Screenwriter Vinicio Marinucci was appointed as the President of the Jury.
+Screenwriter Vinicio Marinucci was appointed as the president of the jury.

 Formally, it still was not the Golden Lion to designate the highest honor of the event.
-The prize was known as the Grand International Prize of Venice, which was awarded to The Strike, directed by Karel Steklý.
+The main prize was known as the Grand International Prize of Venice, which was awarded to The Strike, directed by Karel Steklý.